prismicio/prismic-gatsby/packages/gatsby-plugin-prismic-previews/docs/api-withPrismicUnpublishedPreview.md

 provide it.
 It will save the token locally within the browser for future preview updates.

-**Note**: When viewing your unpublished preview page when in development, Gatsby will display its default development 404 page.
+**Note**: When viewing your unpublished preview page during development, Gatsby will display its default development 404 page.
 To preview content on the unpublished preview page, click the "Preview custom 404 page" button that appears toward the top of the page.
-This will hide Gatsby's default development 404 page and render your page instead.
+This will hide Gatsby's default development 404 component and render your page instead.

 ```typescript
 function withPrismicUnpublishedPreview(